IRL2/nanover-server-py/paper/paper.md

 # Summary

 (New version)
-NanoVer Server is a Python package facilitating real-time multi-user interactive molecular dynamics (iMD) simulations.
+NanoVer Server is a Python package that facilitates real-time multi-user interactive molecular dynamics (iMD) simulations.

 <!---
 - Facilitating?